 Belgian weightlifter Anna Vanbellinghen, who competes in the same division as Hubbard, echoed a similar sentiment in a May 2021 interview with Inside the Games, calling the situation, “unfair to the sport and to the athletes.”

 In contrast to those opposing her participation, some athletes have expressed praise towards Hubbard.
-Twenty-two-year-old Australian weightlifter Charisma Amoe-Tarrant, ahead of her first appearance at the Olympics, commented in an interview:
+Australian weightlifter Charisma Amoe-Tarrant, ahead of her first appearance at the Olympics, commented in an interview:

 “I have so much respect for her and wish her and the other lifters the best and hope we can all come together and enjoy the Olympics.”